 A System for Information Gathering

 Mental health teams establish processes and procedures for expanding on initial referrals.
 Direct student observation, interviews, and assessments are examples of approaches teams may use to increase their understanding of the student’s strengths and challenges.
+The results of these information-gathering processes can also provide important information about the adult behaviors and school and district policies and procedures that may be contributing to the student concern.
 This information is used in conjunction with existing data to inform team decisions about how to best support the student, and should be shared with consideration for confidentiality and information sharing and privacy laws.

 A Secure Student Record Management System